 - Complete peace in a secluded location

-Welsh Hideaways - Dog Friendly Cottages in Aberystwyth, Cardiganshire/Ceredigion
+Welsh Hideaways - Dog Friendly Cottages near Aberystwyth, Cardiganshire/Ceredigion

 We are told that few self-catering holiday cottages offer such comfort, complete peace and a sense of retreat from our fast-paced world for those who love to escape.
 These dog friendly holiday cottages in mid-west Wales are set on the edge of the Cambrian Mountains in a breathtaking location, as seen in the ‘Hinterland’ TV series.